 117. Organizational capacities focus on the structures and mechanisms within organizations to direct and undertake management actions.
-In any one country, there are a number of organizations that have some role in environmental management for better or worse.
+In any one country, there are a number of organizations that have some role in environmental management for better or worse17.
 The abilities of organizations to prevent or solve the impacts of environmental degradation represent the set of organizational capacities for achieving and sustaining global environmental objectives.

-Many countries lack clarity in their organizational set-up for managing the environment and allocating adequate levels of human and financial resources to meet management objectives. influencing the organizational capacity of each country, there is also the need to consider uncertainty and willingness in the political sphere as this can affect staff retention.
+Many countries lack clarity in their organizational set-up for managing the environment and allocating adequate levels of human and financial resources to meet management objectives.